BrechtPh/elixir-basics/README.md

 These exercises were originally created for the course Distributed Applications / Internet Programming major at [UCLL](https://www.ucll.be/).
 Most of this content is thus sponsored by UCLL.

 An extra thanks for every contributor, student and the Elixir community.

+## Note

+This project is part of the [elixir learning materials](https://github.com/WannesFransen1994/elixir-learning-materials) repository.